Gopika

 Girly Anto, credited by her stage name Gopika (born 1 February 1984), is an Indian former actress, who has starred in Malayalam films.
-Starting her career as a model, she ventured into acting with the Malayalam film, Pranayamanithooval (2002), directed by Thulasidas, opposite Jayasurya and Vineeth Kumar.
+Starting her career as a model, she ventured into acting with the Malayalam film, Pranayamanithooval (2002), directed by Thulasidas, opposite Vineeth Kumar.
 She acted in the Tamil, Telugu and Kannada film industries as well.

 Early life

-Gopika was born Girly Anto into a Syro Malabar Catholic family, to Anto Francis and Tessy Anto of Ollur in Thrissur, Kerala.
+Gopika was born on 1 February 1984, as Girly Anto at Ollur in the Thrissur district of Kerala to Anto Francis and Tessy.
 She has a younger sister, Glini.
-After completing her education to the 12th Standard (Year 12) at St. Raphael's Convent Girls High School, Ollur, she studied for a degree in sociology at Calicut University.
-She also learnt classical dance from an acclaimed teacher, Kamalher, and she was crowned 'Miss College' during her farewell ceremony at the college.
+She studied at St. Raphael's Convent Girls High School, Ollur, and then pursued a degree in Sociology from Calicut University.

+Gopika learned classical dance from an acclaimed teacher, Kamalher, and she was crowned 'Miss College' during her farewell ceremony at the college.
 The beauty contest 'Miss Thrissur' was a turning point in her life.
 Though she did not win the title, she stood as the runner-up in the contest, which gained her a few modeling assignments.
-She claims that she never wanted to be an actress, and her ambition was actually to be an air-hostess.
+She claims that she never wanted to be an actress, and her ambition was to be an air hostess.